The Israel Lobby and U.S. Foreign Policy: Background

 The book has its origins in an article commissioned in 2002 by The Atlantic Monthly.
 Four years later, when the article was submitted, it was unexpectedly turned down.
 Editor Cullen Murphy apparently sent the authors a letter, explaining the reasons for the rejection, but this letter was never made public.

-According to Mearsheimer, the Atlantic simply “got cold feet”.
+According to Mearsheimer, The Atlantic simply “got cold feet”.
 At first it was very enthusiastic but as the authors went through all sorts of interactions with the journal, they eventually expressed doubts of the article ever being published.
 The handling editor reassured them, however, it would be published.
 He even offered them a $10,000 “kill guarantee” if it was not.

-The authors then submitted the article to a ”handful” other American journals, all eventually turning it down.
-Lower level staff would initially express keen interest in the article but “as it filters up the chain of command”, people at the top would invariably kill it.
+The authors then submitted the article to a ”handful” of other American journals, all eventually turning it down.
+Lower-level staff would initially express keen interest in the article but “as it filters up the chain of command”, people at the top would invariably kill it.
 The article was then “placed in the closet”, as it apparently was not possible to be published in the USA.
 An academic involved in the process, however, contacted London Review of Books, which agreed to publish the article.
 It also became available as a working paper at the Kennedy School's website in 2006.
 A third, revised version addressing some of the criticism was published in the Fall 2006 issue of Middle East Policy, the in-house journal of the Middle East Policy Council.
 The authors state that "In terms of its core claims, however, this revised version does not depart from the original Working Paper."

 The book was published August 27, 2007.
-The book differs from the earlier papers in several ways: it includes an expanded definition of the lobby, it responds to the criticisms that the papers attracted, it updates the authors' analysis and it offers suggestions on how the U. S. should advance its interests in the Middle East.
+The book differs from the earlier papers in several ways: it includes an expanded definition of the lobby, it responds to the criticisms that the papers attracted, it updates the authors' analysis and it offers suggestions on how the U.S. should advance its interests in the Middle East.
 The book contends that the US-Israel alliance skews US foreign policy in Israel's favor, often at the expense of regional stability in the Middle East.

-With his elaborated position on Israel in this book, Mearsheimer distanced his own position from such established scholars as Hannah Arendt and Hans Morgenthau and their support for Israel, the latter of whom Mearsheimer had previously cited as significant to the development of his own writing in the field of international relations.
+With his elaborated position on Israel in this book, Mearsheimer distanced his own position from scholars such as Hannah Arendt and Hans Morgenthau and their support for Israel, the latter of whom Mearsheimer had previously cited as significant to the development of his own writing in the field of international relations.

 A paperback edition was published in September 2008.